JaneliaSciComp/ossi-website/src/project-template.md

 ---
 title: Your project title
 tagline: Your project tagline
-maintainer: Maintainer of the project page on this site.
-This should be the name of one point-of-contact. maintainer contact info: The preferred contact method for the maintainer - this should either an email address or a link to a contact method such as X, Instagram, LinkedIn, or Facebook. project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Link to OSSI proposal - only include if project is OSSI-supported github link: Link to GitHub repository documentation link: Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Link to installation instructions - can be the same as the GitHub repo how to cite text: "The citation for your software - wrap in quotes to ensure colons are interpreted correctly.
-If your software doesn't have an associated published paper or DOI, leave this blank." how to cite link: "A DOI.
-Wrap in quotes if a colon is used.
+maintainer: Name of the person responsible for maintaining this project page. maintainer contact info: example@email.com project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Link to OSSI proposal - only include if project is OSSI-supported github link: Link to GitHub repository documentation link: Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Link to installation instructions - can be the same as the GitHub repo how to cite text: "The citation for your software - wrap in quotes to ensure colons are interpreted correctly.
+If your software doesn't have an associated published paper or DOI, leave this blank." how to cite link: "https://doi.org/example - wrap entire link in quotes.
 If a DOI is not available, leave this blank - your GitHub repo will be used as the default." additional links array:
   [
     Optional additional external links,